darwinanddavis/DataPortfolio/time_series.md

 <br>
 <br>

-###### Header image: A 3D simulation model output of cell residence times of a mobile agent in a 1500 x 1500 grid as constraints to dispersal relax over time.
-Output is projected on a 2D plane to show the linear trend in displacement over time.
+###### Header image: A 3D simulation model output of cell residence times of a mobile agent in a 1500 x 1500 grid as external constraints to spatial dispersal relax over time.
+Output is projected on a 2D plane to illustrate an almost linear pattern in displacement.
 ******

 [Back to top](#top)|[Home page](./index.md)